rotationalio/ensign/docs/content/examples/data_engineers.md

 	return db
 }
 ```
 We will also define a `WeatherInfo` struct that will contain the fields of the `weather_info` table.
-Note that it is similar to the `ApiWeatherInfo` struct with the exception of the `CreatedAt`, which is an additional field in the table.
+It is similar to the `ApiWeatherInfo` struct with the exception of the `CreatedAt`, which is an additional field in the table.

 ```golang
 type WeatherInfo struct {